The Contender Challenge: UK vs. USA

 The bouts was the basis of a TV series broadcast in the US by ESPN and in the UK by ITV4, with six episodes, beginning on 10 April 2007, with commentary by the well-known ESPN team of Joe Tessitore and Teddy Atlas, with the British boxing commentator John Rawling joining.
 Leonard and McGuigan provided some analysis through the fight as well.

+The master of ceremonies throughout the tournament was Michael Pass.

 Format

 Points were awarded to each team as follows:

 In the event of a tie, the total number of knockouts by each team would have determined the winner.

 The bouts were scored in the American style, with three ringside judges and a non-scoring referee.
 British non-title bouts are scored solely by the referee.

 The referees and judges were of both nationalities.

 Matchups

 The matchups, all scheduled for eight rounds with weights ranging from welterweight to light heavyweight, were:

 Results

 The matchup finished as a 4–2 US victory, with Curiel, Bundrage, Gomez and Ravelo winning for the US, and Small and Reid winning for the UK.

 Two other fights were not included in the official scoring on the card, Paul Smith(UK) vs Jonathan Reid(USA) and Nigel Wright(UK) vs Jonathan Nelson(USA).
 Smith beat Reid by a controversial stoppage in the 7th round, as Smith was winning the fight and seemed to have Reid hurt from a body shot earlier, but clearly pushed Reid to the canvas in the 7th round.
 The referee ruled the push correctly, but judged that Reid could not continue after he got up when Reid seemingly could still defend himself.
 Wright also stopped the outmatched Nelson, who was a late substitute, in the 2nd round of their fight on cuts.
 Neither of these matches counted towards the scoring of the challenge because ITV4 had issues with airtime, so only six fights of the Challenge could be shown on TV.